romitjain/gunicorn-fastapi-concurrency-experiment/README.md

 ![sc2](./assets/sc12.png)

 Again, the result is completely the opposite of what I expected.
+I later realized that until I `await` something inside a `async` function, the function never really gives the control back to the threadpool and hence acts lika a blocking call.

 ## Scenario 2: Sending requests one after the other to two different endpoints on the same app